Leeous/medic-kiosk/README.md

 Remember - this version is the **latest** and might have bugs!
 Scary!
 Do not use this version for your server if it is public.

+Also, check

 ## Server console variables

-Remember to define these in your server console and not your server.cfg.
+Remember to define these in your server console and not your _server.cfg_.

 | Variable | Value | Description |
 | --- | --- | --- |